solojungle/Asst3/Project Status.md

 * Began work on sending files.
 * Added -lpthread to makefile to remove pthread_create error.
 * Editted for-loops to remove -stdc99 error message.
+* Fixed iLab bug where args needed to be malloc'd.
+* TODO: PLACE FREE() IN CORRECT PLACE FOR ARGS.